 Outreach and Event Planning Committee: Chaired by Community Outreach Officer.
 Organizes quarterly Town Halls and special events.
 Performs ongoing outreach to Stakeholders.
+Committee members shall be selected by the chair, and may be removed by the chair.

+“and event planning” struck per JM request.

 Land Use and Planning Committee: The Land Use and Planning Committee shall review, take public input, report on and make recommendations of actions to the Board of Officers on any land use and planning issues affecting the community.

 The Land Use and Planning Committee (LUPC) shall consist of nine (9) Stakeholders including the elected Chair.
-No Board Officer may serve as a LUPC member with the exception of the Land Use and Planning Committee chair, Eight (8) LUPC members shall be selected by the Board of Officers from a list of candidates who have formally communicated to the Board their desire to serve on the Land Use and Planning Committee.
-The Board shall, within thirty (30) days after beginning their term, hold a Board of Officers meeting for the selection of LUPC members.
+No Board Officer may serve as a LUPC member with the exception of the Land Use and Planning Committee chair.
+Eight (8) LUPC members shall be selected by the Board of Officers from a list of candidates who have formally communicated to the Board their desire to serve on the Land Use and Planning Committee.
+The Board shall, within sixty (60) days after beginning their term, hold a Board of Officers meeting for the selection of LUPC members.
 The eight (8) candidates with the highest vote totals shall be selected.

+A LUPC member serves until a replacement has been selected by the Board.
 A LUPC member may be removed from service by a majority of the full Board of Officers.
-Vacancies shall be filled in the same manner that committee members were originally selected.
-Add Neighborhood and add community members in the appropriate spots.

 The Land Use and Planning Committee recommendations to the Board of Officers shall be in the form of a written report, which shall include a project description, pros & cons, a summary of community input and any LUPC findings.

 Ocean Front Walk Committee: Chaired by Community Officer nominated by the Administrative Committee, subject to approval of the Board.
 The Committee has the general responsibility for addressing the issues, concerns, programs and services that affect the various stakeholders and interests on the Venice Boardwalk and Venice Beach.
 These include, but are not limited to: free speech, performance, merchants, tourism, sanitation and recycling, public nuisance, public safety, and interaction with law enforcement and other officials of the City and County of Los Angeles.
+Committee members shall be selected by the chair, and may be removed by the chair.

+JM Note: Venice board walk and Venice Beach are public space not private property (which falls under LUPC)

 Arts Committee: Chaired by Community Officer nominated by the Administrative Committee, subject to approval by the Board.
 The Committee has the general responsibility to support and encourage the arts in Venice.
+Committee members shall be selected by the chair, and may be removed by the chair.

 Section 2: Ad Hoc Committees

-Ad Hoc Committees may be established as deemed appropriate by the Board of Officers.
-Chairs are appointed by the President.
+The Board may create or may terminate an Ad Hoc Committee as needed to deal with temporary issues and report its findings, conclusions, or recommendations to the Board.
+An Ad Hoc Committee must have a defined purpose and limited timeframe, and carry out a specific task.
 Ad Hoc Committees shall be terminated automatically if they have not met in 90 days.
+Ad Hoc committees shall have a term of one year or until the seating of a new Board, whichever comes first.
+Ad Hoc committees that wish to be renewed for an additional term shall appear before the Board prior to their termination date and provide a written report describing their activities to date and why they seek renewal.

 Section 3: Committee Creation and Authorization

 Committee Creation: Committees may be created as outlined in Article VII, Sections 1 & 2 above.
+Ad Hoc committee members shall be selected by the chair, and may be removed by the chair.